Is fasting relevant to world-changers, advocates and we, the ordinary, who want to make a difference?

 We might not generally consider fasting as a go-to-item on our list of things to do when trying to change the world.
 Especially for those of us who are that special brand of justice-caring-Christian because most of us adopted the stance that real fasting (skipping meals) isn’t important.
 After all, one of our go-to-passages in Isaiah 58 declares that our fast should be feeding the poor and ending oppression (so forget self-induced decrease as long as we are serving others).

-Each and every year a group of us take part in a collective movement, the Little Black Dress Project (LBD Project).
+Each and every year a group of us take part in a collective movement, the LBD.Project.
 If you aren’t familiar with it, essentially we choose an item of clothing and wear it each day for a month to bring awareness to human trafficking, challenging ourselves while raising money for various organizations.

 The other week I found myself explaining why we do this as my daughter was asking me all of the questions while I was attempting to find this year’s dress.
 Regardless if it was just because I process verbally, or maybe it is simply that I am a dunce, in that conversation it finally hit me why wearing the same dress/shirt/scarf for a month is a big deal, even though it seems like it is not much of anything.